1. Overview

 A_CE = Crank-end piston area = (pi/4) * (D^2 - d_rod^2)

-Positive F_gas = rod in tension (HE pushes piston toward crank)
+Positive F_gas = rod in compression (HE pressure pushes piston toward crank/crosshead, squeezing rod)

-Negative F_gas = rod in compression (CE pushes piston toward head)
+Negative F_gas = rod in tension (CE pressure pushes piston toward head, stretching rod)

 Note: P_HE and P_CE are obtained from the PV diagram.